stitchdata/docs/_replication/extraction/replication-keys/resetting-replication-keys.md

       2. **Your row usage will increase.** The full re-replication triggered by a Replication Key reset will count towards your overall row usage.
       3. **Recent data may be re-replicated, which will count towards your row usage.**
       4. **Data may be stale until the re-replication completes.** When a full re-replication is queued, replication begins with the oldest data and progresses towards the most recent.
-      5. **Data volume and the configuration of the source can impact how long the Extraction takes to complete.** Stitch is only able to extract data as fast as the source - whether database or API - allows.
+      5. **Data volume and the configuration of the source can impact how long the Extraction takes to complete.** Stitch is only able to extract data as fast as the source - whether database or API (SaaS) - allows.
 Contributing factors include, but aren't limited to the following:

          - **Overall volume of data to be replicated**, including the total number of records and columns set to replicate.
 In general, wider tables - that is, tables with many columns set to replicate - take longer to fully replicate.
          - **For database integrations**: